 Vegan Products

 As we mentioned, a vegan diet is always considered dairy-free, but dairy-free is not always considered vegan.
-A vegan diet relies solely on plant-based products and strictly avoids animal products, which means sourcing foods and ingredients can be challenging.
+A vegan diet relies solely on plant-based products and strictly avoids animal products, which means sourcing foods and ingredients may be challenging.

 Here are a few foods that are commonplace in a vegan diet.